Lhasa Apso Dogs

-Health problems that may affect Lhasa Apsos include chondrodysplasia (a type of bone deformation), brachycephalic syndrome (breathing problems), renal dysplasia (a lethal kidney disease for which it is possible to be DNA tested), allergies and luxating patella (dislocation of the knee cap).
+Lhasa Apsos may sometimes be prone to chondrodysplasia (a type of bone deformation), brachycephalic syndrome (breathing problems), renal dysplasia (a lethal kidney disease for which it is possible to be DNA tested), allergies, and luxating patella (dislocation of the knee cap).

 - Status: Common